small-cactus/handTrack/README.md

 Before you can use this script, you'll need to have Python installed on your machine, along with a few libraries.
 This guide assumes you have Python 3.6 or newer.
 (I used 3.11)

 ## Installation
+> [!WARNING]
+> This script is optimized for a Macbook Pro Retina Display, meaning if you are using anything higher or lower resolution, hand tracking may or may not work.

 1. **Clone the Repository**
    First, clone this repository to your local machine using: